fkie-cad/friTap/docs/advanced/patterns.md

 ### Automated Pattern Generation

-**BoringSecretHunter Integration:**
+**Using BoringSecretHunter to Generate Patterns:**

-friTap integrates with [BoringSecretHunter](https://github.com/monkeywave/BoringSecretHunter) for automatic pattern generation. **Use the Docker approach for best results:**
+For applications with stripped libraries, we recommend using the external tool [BoringSecretHunter](https://github.com/monkeywave/BoringSecretHunter) to automatically generate pattern files.
+This is a manual process, and the generated JSON file can then be supplied to friTap. **Use the Docker approach for best results:**

 ```bash
 # Create directories for BoringSecretHunter